The Image Viewer

 Discrepancy: Lets you adjust the percent or number of pixels that can be ignored when finding a match to the image.
 The percentage of pixels (with a percent sign) or number of pixels (with no percent sign) by which the image and a match in the Viewer window can differ.

 Note: Discrepancy can be slow to use and can result in false positive matches.
-Preferable approaches include setting the Search Type to Smooth in the Image Update panel, cropping the image using the Image Editor, or creating an Image Collection that includes several acceptable versions of a basic image.
+Preferable approaches include setting the Search Type to Smoothed for Text in the Image Update panel, cropping the image using the Image Editor, or creating an Image Collection that includes several acceptable versions of a basic image.
 You can also capture a new image if the current image can only be found using a discrepancy search.

 Image Size: Displays the dimensions of the original image in pixels.